vimc/montagu-ci/README.md

     $ vagrant up montagu-ci-backup

 which will open a new instance of TeamCity server with the most recently backed up (and synchronised) data.
 It will be available on port 8112 (it will have no agents though as they register themselves with the main host).
 As with the main server, it will take 1-2 minutes for the login page to work after provisioning is complete.

+## Logging into the machines

+If you're not the person who set the machines up, `vagrant` commands are not going to work.
+So add ssh public keys into [`files/keys`](files/keys) named with the username (e.g., `rich.pub` is the key for a user called `rich`).
+During provisioning, we create a sudo-able user account for each user listed here.
+Password login is disabled but after logging in you can sudo with the password [horsestaple](https://xkcd.com/936/).
+See [VIMC-72](https://vimc.myjetbrains.com/youtrack/issue/VIMC-72) for something better.

+If the machines are rebuilt, then you will get the big warning about keys changing.

 ## VIMC notes